ECC-BFMC/Documentation/source/data/demo/services.rst

 Behavior:

-- If a valid Wi-Fi connection **is available**, it connects normally.
+- If a valid Wi-Fi connection **is available**, it connects normally (based on the prioritization of the networks).
 - If **no Wi-Fi network is found**, it automatically starts a hotspot, allowing a computer or phone to connect to the Raspberry Pi.
 - After connecting, you may either:

   - remain on the hotspot (no internet), or
   - configure the Raspberry Pi to connect to a valid Wi-Fi network.